PureStorage-OpenConnect/pure-fb-openmetrics-exporter/extra/grafana/README.md

 # Pure Storage FlashBlade Overview Grafana Dashboard

-## Dashboard Templating and Filters
+## Dashboard Template Variables and Filters
-The dashboards are fully termplated which means they will work with your FlashBlade confgiuration and allow you to filter by environemnt, array and how many top(k) metrics you wish to display on your dashboard.
+The dashboards are fully templated which means they will work with your FlashBlade configuration and allow you to filter by environment, array and how many top(k) metrics you wish to display on your dashboard.
 FlashBlade Overview allows filtering of most panels by protocol.
 Selecting All provides an aggregate of all protocols.
 <br>
 <img src="./images/grafana_purefb_dashboard_template.png">